kumuluz/kumuluzee-samples/jsf/README.md

 # KumuluzEE Java Server Faces (JSF) sample

-> Develop a sample JSF application and pack it as a KumuluzEE microservice
+> Develop a sample JSF application and pack it as a KumuluzEE microservice.

 The objective of this sample is to demonstrate how to develop a JSF application and pack it as a KumuluzEE microservice.
 The tutorial guides you through the development of a JSF application, including the development of a managed bean, JSF views, and configuring the web module.
 It shows how to pack a JSF application as a microservice.
 Required knowledge: basic familiarity with JSF.

 ## Requirements